dr-joe-wirth/phantasm/docker_build_files/README.md

 ### Optional flags that can be specified with this step

-    -N, --num_threads <int>    number of processors to use                    [default: 1] -L, --max_leaves <int>     maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]
+    -N, --num_threads <int>      number of processors to use                    [default: 1] -L, --max_leaves <int>       maximum number of leaves in the species tree   [default: 50] -B, --bootstrap <int>        number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes        limit the core genes to those with ≤5% gaps    [default: no limiting] -E, --exclude_taxa <file>    specify taxids to exclude -h, --help                   print a help message

 #### Notes:
   * this step will take some time as there are many slow steps, in particular: